Latvian declension: Instrumental case

 The ablative is generally not presented as a separate grammatical case in traditional Latvian grammars, because it appears exclusively with prepositions.
 One can say instead that prepositions requiring the genitive in the singular require the dative in the plural.
-Also it is important to note that the Latvian ablative case is not an archaism but rather an innovation.
+Also, the Latvian ablative case is not an archaism but rather an innovation.

 The ablative case emerged in Latvian under the circumstances of shifting the government of almost all prepositions in the plural to the dative form.
 This shift was caused by the loss of the old accusative form in the singular, which became identical to the instrumental form: A.-I. vīru, kāju, māsu.
 In the plural, most feminine nouns had identical forms for the dative and the instrumental case.
 The masculine form ending in "-īs" was dropped and the dative ending was introduced there by analogy: I. vīrīs >> vīriem (<< D. vīriem).
 Therefore, the instrumental case merged with the dative in the plural and the accusative in the singular.
 Feminine nouns had in the meantime levelled their G.Sg.~N.Pl.~Acc.Pl. endings: GSg,NPl,AccPl kājas; AccSg,ISg,GPl kāju.
 Therefore, prepositional constructions became ambiguous: uz pļavas - "on the meadow" or "to the meadows"; uz pļavu - "on the meadows" or "to the meadow".
 To at least partly reduce this, the dative case was introduced after most prepositions in the plural: uz pļavas (on the meadow), uz pļavu (to the meadow), uz pļavām (on/to the meadows).
 Therefore, almost all the prepositions that governed the genitive started taking the dative-instrumental case in the plural, giving a new birth to the ablative case.

 The instrumental case, on the other hand, cannot be eliminated so easily, because it can be used in some contexts without any preposition: